Transportation Safety is Major Priority for District

-Safety is a major priority in the Olathe Public Schools.
-The bus ride is an extension of the school day and students are under the supervision of school and bus personnel.
-For this purpose, video surveillance systems are placed on buses to monitor driver safety standards and student behavior.
+Safety is a major priority for the Olathe Public Schools.
+Transportation is an extension of the school day and students are under the supervision of school and transportation personnel.
+For this purpose, video/audio surveillance systems are placed on vehicles to monitor driver safety standards and student behavior.

-As another safety precaution, the Olathe Public Schools and First Student, Inc. urge parents to inspect their children’s clothing and eliminate the potential hazards associated with drawstrings on jackets, sweatshirts and other clothing.
-Information campaigns by the National Safety Council, the U.S. Department of Transportation and the U.S. Consumer Product Safety Commission have caused many clothing manufacturers to eliminate drawstrings from their clothing.
+As an additional safety precaution, the Olathe Public Schools and DS Bus Lines urge parents to inspect their children’s clothing and eliminate any potential hazards associated with drawstrings on jackets, sweatshirts and other clothing.
+Information campaigns by the National Safety Council, the U.S. Department of Transportation and the U.S. Consumer Product Safety Commission have resulted in many clothing manufacturers eliminating drawstrings from their clothing.

-- There should be no animals, except service animals, transported in a school bus.
+- There should be no animals, except service animals, transported in district-provided transportation.

 - All passengers should remain seated while the vehicles are moving.